Which of the following is the correct nuclear symbol for the isot... | Study Prep in Pearson+

-Which of the following is the correct nuclear symbol for the isotope of silicon with a mass number of 29?
+Which of the following is the correct nuclear symbol for the isotope of argon with mass number 38?

 A